 Students interested in Concurrent Enrollment must see their school counselor for paperwork and information regarding the enrollment process.
 Students must begin the process at least 60 days prior to the term in which they wish to take classes.
 Denver Public Schools covers the tuition costs of these courses.

-Please view Courses Offered 2023-2024 to see Concurrent Enrollment options.
+Please view Courses Offered 2024-2025 to see Concurrent Enrollment options available on campus at North High.

 The ASCENT or College First Program allows students who meet the specifications to take a full year of tuition-free college credit the year following their senior high school year.
 Students must submit an Intent to Participate application to their counselor during registration of their senior year and have completed 12 college credit hours by the end of their senior year.
 Approved students can remain enrolled in high school their 5th year, but attend full time at the college.